THE KENDALL COUNTY FAIR

 The objectives of the Kendall County Fair is to further the education objectives of the 4-H program in agriculture and home economics; to improve and encourage the breeding of fine stock and poultry; to stimulate the study of arts and sciences; to hold and give an annual fair where the products of the same may be exhibited, and to do any and all other things that are necessarily incident thereto.

-A petting zoo, pony rides, volleyball tournament, commercial exhibits, great food and good company all make up our true county fair.
+Weekend full of contests, talent shows, commercial exhibits, great food and good company all make up our true county fair.

 Many additions and improvements are in the planning states for the future growth of the Kendall County Fairgrounds, but the success and growth of the Kendall County Fair can only continue through the commitment and support of individuals and businesses.